BCA Upperclassmen and Incoming Freshmen Coming Together!

-The students pictured above worked very hard during the past summer and fall to prepare for the challenging BCA/BT admission test, as well as to complete their applications and essays.
+The students pictured above worked very hard this past year to prepare for the challenging BCA/BT admission test, as well as to complete their applications and essays.

-They completed our Exam Prep 8 course over the summer, in which they built key foundational skills and learned essential test knowledge for not only Bergen County magnet schools but also private and parochial schools.
+They successfully finished our Exam Prep 8 course over the summer, where they built key foundational skills and learned essential test knowledge for admissions to not only Bergen County magnet schools but also private and parochial schools.

 We are so proud of their dedication, persistence and truly-deserved acceptances.
 Way to go!

 We wanted to give our hardworking incoming Bergen County Academies freshmen a huge head start by facilitating a conversation with 6 incoming BCA seniors.
 The students heard incredibly valuable advice from:

 - Paige: Academy of Visual Performing Arts at BCA

 - Jennifer: Academy for the Advancement of Science and Technology at BCA

 - Salome: Academy of Engineering and Design Technology at BCA